-Held during October or November based on the Hindu calendar, the 2022 Diwali celebrations officially begin Oct.
-24, but shopping for holiday dishes starts much earlier.
+Usually held during October or November based on the Hindu calendar, shopping for Diwali holiday dishes usually starts much earlier.

 Many Indian and Indian American families are vegetarian, but the preparation of traditional Diwali dishes can significantly decrease the nutritional content of healthy foods such as potatoes, tomatoes, chickpeas, and chilis.
 Sweet and savory festival treats often are fried in coconut oil or ghee, a high-calorie clarified butter, and flavored with ingredients such as sugar and high-calorie condensed milk.

 While occasional treats and rich meals are okay, the tradition of indulging for Diwali can perpetuate a pattern of less healthy cooking and eating that is deeply rooted in South Asian culture, and may also increase the risk of developing health problems in a population that is already vulnerable to heart disease.

 People of South Asian ancestry are at increased risk of cardiovascular problems compared with other cultures in the U.S. Chronic conditions such as high blood pressure, high cholesterol, fatty liver disease, and Type 2 diabetes are risk factors for heart attack and stroke, and South Asian patients develop these conditions earlier in life and more frequently.